Management Promotion of Fair Operating Practices

 - Applicable to all Company executives and employees

-- Must be followed in promotion activities and all other corporate activities
+- Must be followed in promotion activities and all other corporate activities for healthcare professionals, medical institutions, etc.

 Appropriate Promotion Activities Initiatives